How Much Is This Business Worth?

 Many SME businesses use this method to work out how much a business is worth.

-This method is used when the business is not generating any meaningful profit.
+This method is used when the business is not generating any meaningful profit or operating on a distressed basis.

 Someone may still wish to purchase the business as they may believe the business may become profitable by incorporating it into another business.